 - Germans Love David Hasselhoff: A literal example.
-While Limp Bizkit has received a significant Hype Backlash in their native US since their heyday in the late 1990s (the planned North American leg of their most recent tour was cancelled due to low ticket sales), the band still has a reasonably large following in several European countries, namely Germany, Austria, and the Low Countries.
+While Limp Bizkit has received a significant Hype Backlash in their native US since their heyday in the late 1990s (the planned North American leg of their most recent tour was cancelled due to low ticket sales), the band still has a reasonably large following in several European countries, namely Germany, Austria, and the Netherlands.

-He Really Can Act: Fred Durst surprised many critics with his acting in Population 436, and his directorial debut, The Education of Charlie Banks.
-Moreover, even those that hated Limp Bizkit admitted that "Walking Away", from their Gold Cobra album, was a pretty good song.
+- He Really Can Act: Fred Durst surprised many critics with his acting in Population 436, and his directorial debut, The Education of Charlie Banks.

-Mis-blamed: Nobody can exactly pinpoint where Woodstock '99 went to hell (because it was such an almighty clusterfuck on almost every conceivable level).
+- Mis-blamed: Nobody can exactly pinpoint where Woodstock '99 went to hell (because it was such an almighty clusterfuck on almost every conceivable level; important things like food and restroom convenience were completely ruined).
 As a result, whether Durst is to blame or not has become a topic of debate.

 - Never Live It Down: Fred's behavior once he became famous.